copier-org/copier/docs/configuring.md

     if the value is valid, and an error message to show to the user otherwise.

-    In addition to handcrafted validation logic, a [JSON Schema][jsonschema] document in JSON or YAML format can be used via the Jinja filter `jsonschema(schema_uri: str)` which returns a [`jsonschema.ValidationError`][python-jsonschema-validationerror]
+    In addition to handcrafted validation logic, a [JSON Schema][jsonschema] document in JSON or YAML format can be used via the Jinja filter `jsonschema(schema: str | Mapping[str, Any])` which returns a [`jsonschema.ValidationError`][python-jsonschema-validationerror] object when
-    object when validation fails and `None` otherwise.
+    validation fails and `None` otherwise.
 The [JSON Schema dialect][jsonschema-dialect] is inferred from the `$schema` field in the JSON Schema document and, when omitted, defaults to the [latest dialect supported by the installed `jsonschema` library][python-jsonschema-features].
-Both local and remote schemas are supported including [schema references][jsonschema-ref] and [JSON Pointers][jsonschema-jsonpointer].
+Both local and remote schemas are supported including [schema references][jsonschema-ref] and [JSON
+    Pointers][jsonschema-jsonpointer].
 Paths to local schemas are relative to the local template root and always use POSIX-style path separators (`/`) on all operating systems.